software-students-spring2025/5-final-theend/README.md

 ## 🧠 Project Overview

-**TheEnd** A web platform where users log and view their health metrics — like sleep, nutrition, and exercise.
+**TheEnd** A web platform that aims to support mental health by providing users with personalized tools and resources.
+The app offers nutritio, sleeping, and exercise logging features to help users monitor their emotional, physical, and mental well-being over time.
+The goal is to promote mindfulness and emotional self-awareness through regular self-check-ins.

 ---